-But regardless of our feelings for them, a pit bull dressed as a bunny is still going to have a harder time getting insurance than that dachshund down the street (with or without the wiener costume).
+But regardless of our feelings for them, a pit bull (Staffordshire Terrier) dressed as a bunny is still going to have a harder time getting insurance than that dachshund down the street (with or without the wiener costume).

 Fact: The Nissan GT-R costs triple the amount to insure as the Honda Odyssey.
 Why?
 Crash stats reveal that people are much more likely to test the limits of the one with the higher horsepower.
 Put plainly, faster cars come with a lot of risks attached.

-Some home insurance companies will even refuse to write a homeowners policy that covers dog breeds that are commonly deemed too “vicious.”
+Some homeowners insurance companies will even refuse to write a homeowners policy that covers dog breeds that are commonly deemed too “vicious.”
 According to dogsbite.org (a national dog bite victims’ group dedicated to reducing serious dog attacks), recent studies put the following breeds and breed mixes at the top of the most dangerous dogs list:

 Other dog breeds that are commonly understood to be potentially dangerous include:

 Staffordshire bull terrier

 Though it’s not the celebrity status you imagined for your pup, making this list could create some discomfort for you insurance-wise.
 It’s essential to understand the following and take action, if necessary:

 Your insurance rates could very well go up dramatically depending on the kind of dog you have in your house.

 Does this mean you should consider Craigslisting your canine?
 No. But it does mean that you need to do a little more work to protect yourself and your assets should the unthinkable actually happen.

 These insurers emphasize the responsibility of the pet owner rather than the breed itself.
-For example, State Farm’s website states that they do not even ask about the breed when writing a home insurance policy that includes pet coverage.
+For example, State Farm’s website states that they do not even ask about the breed when writing a homeowners insurance policy that includes pet coverage.

 The answer to that question can vary not only by the insurance company but also by where you live.
 Some cities and states have breed-specific legislation that requires bully (and other “vicious” breed owners) to carry a certain amount of liability insurance.
 For example, Dodgeville, Wisconsin requires owners to carry $50,000 in liability coverage, while Omaha, Nebraska requires twice that limit.